CanyonTurtle/dvhs-devteams/docs/mech.md

 - Stars make up 50% of the game, cubes are 16%, winning autonomous is 10%, etc...
 - teams should collect the stars onto *their own* side, and throw them all at the *very end*.

 Then, this team started discussing ways to design a hoarding robot.
 It didn't work out, but the point remains: the design process adheres to a solution to the problem.
 The robot is not the end, it is the means to an end.
+The winning robot isn't the best looking, the cleanest build, or the one with painted C channels.
+It's the one that solves the problem most efficiently, and the one with a driver who knows what they are doing.
 Always focus on solving the problem as best as possible!

 # Refining Build Skill